Shait6/Multi-VM/README.md

 ## 1 — Quick snapshot

-- Target: Automatically enable Azure Backup for VMs tagged with a configurable tag name/value across multiple regions.
+- Target: programmatic enablement of Azure Backup for Virtual Machines that match a configurable tag name/value, across one or more regions.
-- Deployment: `main.bicep` (subscription scope) creates regional Recovery Services Vaults, backup policies and a single shared UAI used for remediation.
+- Deployment: `main.bicep` (subscription scope) creates the regional Recovery Services Vaults (RSVs), backup policies and a single shared UAI used for remediation.
-- Remediation: A custom DeployIfNotExists policy (`Custom-CentralVmBackup-AnyOS`) is assigned and remediation jobs are triggered via `Start-BackupRemediation.ps1`.
+- Remediation: a custom `DeployIfNotExists` policy (`Custom-CentralVmBackup-AnyOS`) is assigned and remediation jobs are orchestrated by `Start-BackupRemediation.ps1`.

-Use case: central, auditable backup enablement without manual per-VM operations.
+This approach provides centralized control, consistent vault and policy configuration per region, and auditable remediation operations.

 ---

 ## 2 — Why this design (architecture rationale)

-- Regional vaults for data locality and predictable recovery behavior.
+- Regional RSVs: keep backup data co-located with VMs to meet recovery and compliance requirements.
-- Policy-driven remediation (DeployIfNotExists) for declarative, auditable, idempotent remediation runs.
+- Policy-driven remediation: use Azure Policy `DeployIfNotExists` for declarative, auditable and repeatable remediation runs.
-- Single shared UAI for remediation: reduces identity sprawl and simplifies RBAC management while preserving auditability.
+- Single shared UAI: minimizes managed identity proliferation and reduces RBAC management surface while preserving an auditable principal for remediation actions.
-- Reusable Bicep modules and small, deterministic scripts for CI and local usage.
+- Modular Bicep + deterministic scripts: enables reproducible deployments in CI and simpler operational troubleshooting.

 ---